UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 This training module begins by guiding users through the loading, viewing, and formatting of the example transcriptomics datasets and associated metadata.
 Methods to carry out quality assurance (QA) / quality control (QC) of the transcriptomics data are then described, which are advantageous to ensure high quality data are included in the final statistical analysis.
 Because these transcriptomic data were derived from bulk lung tissue samples, consisting of mixed cell populations that could have shifted in response to exposures, data are then adjusted for potential sources of heterogeneity using the R package [RUVseq](https://bioconductor.org/packages/release/bioc/html/RUVSeq.html).

 Statistical models are then implemented to identify genes that were significantly differentially expressed between exposed vs unexposed samples.
 Models are implemented using algorithms within the commonly implemented R package [DESeq2](https://doi.org/10.1186/s13059-014-0550-8).
 This package is very convenient, well written, and widely used.
-The main advantage of this package is that is allows you to perform differential expression analyses and easily obtain various statistics and results with minimal script development on the user-end.
+The main advantage of this package is that it allows you to perform differential expression analyses and easily obtain various statistics and results with minimal script development on the user-end.

 After obtaining results from differential gene expression analyses, we visualize these results using both MA and volcano plots.
 Finally, we carry out a systems level analysis through pathway enrichment using the R package [PIANO](https://doi.org/10.1093/nar/gkt111) to identify which biological pathways were altered in response to these wildfire-relevant exposure scenarios.